Tips on Attending a Writer's Conference

 - Room and board.
 You would have to reserve your hotel room, whether you want to sleep alone or share with a roommate.

 - Meals.
 Most meals like breakfast, lunch and/dinner come with the package.
 Others you have to pay for, especially if you want to eat out in a different place.

-Besides the basic amenities covered with your registration package, there are other fun stuff to do, besides meeting and greeting your favorite authors, and meet new friends who are fellow writers too.
+Besides the basic amenities covered with your registration package, there are other fun stuff to do besides meeting and greeting your favorite authors and meeting new friends who are fellow writers too.

 - Workshop Classes.
 Most classes are free.
 But if they come with a fee, you would have to pay more, if you want to attend more than one.

 - Extras.
 These will cost you some money, but worth the while if you want to improve your writing conference experience.
 Most writing conferences will have an award dinner or some other celebration, especially if it's sponsored by an organization like Romance Writers of America, International Thrilller Writers, and the Mystery Writers of America.
 They're optional and you don't have to attend.

 - Manuscript Critique.
 This can be expensive, but getting feedback from an experienced editor or agent often helps to improve your craft.
 Those spots fill up fast if you want to reserve your spot in line.

 - Agent/Publisher Pitch.
 If you don't need a critique and want to pitch your work to an agent or editor, this will cost you a little extra as well.
 Those spots get filled up too.
 If you don't have a manuscript, a query or cover letter will suffice.